 - Occurs in: The absence of oxygen (in yeast, muscle cells, etc).

-In fermentation, the energy from glucose is obtained even in the absence of oxygen.
+In fermentation, the energy from the carbohydrates, like glucose, is obtained even in the absence of oxygen.
 This type of anaerobic respiration occurs in some plants, fungi, and some types of bacteria.
 In fact, some bacteria rely solely on fermentation as the source of energy production.
 Even human muscle cells employ fermentation when their oxygen demand is not met.
 Yeasts and other organisms which undergo fermentation are employed for the production of yoghurt, bread, wine, and biofuels.

 The pyruvate (pyruvic acid) produced is either converted to carbon dioxide and ethanol (alcohol fermentation) or lactic acid (lactic acid fermentation).
 However, there is only a small amount of energy produced through either of the pathways.